fullscreen

 expectations

-You will receive full credit for your solution only if it meets all requirements completely.
+You will receive full credit for your implementation solution only if it meets all requirements completely.

-Code that results in correct output but does not run within constraints (time, memory) will not receive full credit.
+Code that produces correct results but does not run within constraints (time, memory, API) will not receive full credit.

 expectations